MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-bulk-upload-format-csv-json.md

 description: "How to format a CSV or JSON file for bulk upload in Migration Manager"
 ---

-# Bulk upload tasks into Migration Mananager using a CSV or JSON file
+# Bulk upload tasks into Migration Manager using a CSV or JSON file

 There are two different methods available to bulk upload tasks into Migration Manager.
 One is using a comma-separated (CSV) file, and the other is to use a JSON file.